 Unfortunately, neuropathy isn’t curable.
 However, this does not mean you need to live in pain for the rest of your life.
 The good news is that diabetic neuropathy can be managed.

-Once you start feeling the symptoms of neuropathy, you’ll need to start looking at ways to manage the condition.
-There are a number of different things you can do to lessen the symptoms of diabetic neuropathy and eliminate the pain almost completely.
+Once you start feeling the symptoms of neuropathy, you'll need to start looking at ways to manage the condition.
+There are several different things you can do to lessen the symptoms of diabetic neuropathy and eliminate the pain almost completely.

 Here are a few of the ways you can deal with neuropathy and lessen your symptoms: